vmwarelab/cci/Opencart/README.md

 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```
 ### B. Install the Opencart Helm chart with Custom options to disable the embedded Maria Database and specify our own parameters
-for the Opencart username and password, the MySQL Database, the Database username and password and finally the database name.
+for the Opencart username and password, the MySQL External Database, the Configured MySQL Database username and password and finally the database name.
 ```
 helm install --namespace default my-open-cart bitnami/opencart --set opencartUsername="demouser",opencartPassword="VMware1!",externalDatabase.host="10.176.193.6",externalDatabase.user="ocuser",externalDatabase.password="VMware1!",externalDatabase.database="opencart",mariadb.enabled="false"
 ```
 Note: The External Database IP is from step 4, the IP address for the MySQL Service provisioned via the VM Service.

-Follow the Helm chart instructions ( Don’t Copy anything out of this output )
+Follow the Helm chart instructions ( Don’t Copy anything out of this example output )

 ```
 1. Get the OpenCart URL by running: